Designing coherent, cross-platform, AI-native products

 - "Trust us"

-What makes this bearable to maintain is that the same files serve both machines.
-The agent reads the brand file before drafting interface copy at design time.
+What makes this maintainable is that the same files serve both machines.
+The agent reads the brand file before drafting copy at design time.
 The context compiler loads it, with the contract, before the runtime model explains a delay.
-One edit to the never-say list propagates to every future screen and every future sentence, which is what it means for a brand to be on by construction rather than by review.
+One edit to the never-say list reaches every future screen and every future sentence.
+That is what it means for a brand to be on by construction rather than by review.

 CHAPTER 7 · Part II